3 Reasons Why Instructor-Led Training Is Here To Stay

 One of the most compelling cases for developing and delivering ILT is when you have a relatively small number of people who need the training, and collaborative problem-solving and discussion are key components of learning.
 While other methodologies can certainly deliver those objectives, they are usually not as powerful as when this type of learning occurs face-to-face.

 - Strengthens the Corporate Culture

 Every organization wants engaged, loyal and committed employees.
-Because employees understand that bringing them together in a face to face classroom environment is a significant investment of actual dollars and lost work hours, many employees view participating in an ILT as a privilege.
+Because employees understand that bringing them together in a face-to-face classroom environment is a significant investment of actual dollars and lost work hours, many employees view participating in an ILT as a privilege.
 Usually, these sessions offer an added benefit – time to network and build new alliances.

 - It’s Now the Exception, Not The Rule

-Not so long ago you just had to say corporate training and people envisioned chairs, tables, workbooks, flip-charts and an instructor.
-Today, attending an ILT is more the exception than the rule.
+Not so long ago you just had to say corporate training and people envisioned chairs, tables, workbooks, flip-charts, and an instructor.
+Today, attending an ILT is more of an exception than the rule.
 Today, employees participate in so many different training platforms: webinars, blended learning, eLearning, and MOOCs.
 Because it’s no longer the only game in town, people appreciate an ILT experience in a way they probably did not in the past.
 That appreciation creates a positive chain reaction.
-People tend to be more receptive to the experience because it’s not same old same old.
+People tend to be more receptive to the experience because it’s not the same old same old.
 This heightened receptivity increases the learning that is reflected in the feedback and evaluations which then supports using this learning method in the future.

 *Like the children’s game telephone, Twain’s original quote is often misquoted.
 We know it as, “The reports of my death are greatly exaggerated.”
 However, this is what Twain actually said.
-“James Ross Clemens a cousin of mine was seriously ill two or three weeks ago in London, but is well now.
+“James Ross Clemens a cousin of mine was seriously ill two or three weeks ago in London but is well now.
 The report of my illness grew out of his illness, this report of my death was an exaggeration.”